 January 13, 1968, Johnny Cash recorded At Folsom Prison.
 It will be released in May.

 Yellow Submarine album

 January 13, 1969, The Beatles released Yellow Submarine album. (see Yellow Submarine album)

 The case concerned an Arizona law, enacted in 2012, that prohibited abortions, except in certain medical emergencies, when the fetus reached 20 weeks gestation, dated from the woman’s last menstrual period.
-The law’s definition of medical emergency was narrow, encompassing conditions requiring an immediate abortion to avert a pregnant woman’s death or a “serious risk of substantial and irreversible impairment of a major bodily function.”
+The law’s definition of medical emergency was narrow, encompassing conditions requiring an immediate abortion to avert a pregnant woman’s death or a “serious risk of substantial and irreversible impairment of a major bodily function.” (see Jan 17)